JHR1986/johnhenryroche-ms3-fitnessfuel/README.md

 ## Deployment
 ### Database Deployment
-### Application Hosting
 ### Heroku

-This website is hosted using Heroku, a cloud platform as a service which supports several programming languages, and is deployed directly from the master branch of GitHub.
-The deployed site On Heroku updates automatically as new commits are pushed.
+This website is hosted using Heroku, a cloud platform which supports several programming languages, and is deployed directly from the master branch of GitHub.
+The deployed site on Heroku updates automatically as new commits are pushed to the Github repository.

 Creating a Heroku app:
-- From the Heroku dashboard select "New" and then select "Create new app"
+- From the Heroku dashboard select "New" and then select "Create new app".

-- Add the required new app details to the form:
+- Add the required new app details to the form entries:
-  - Add an app name (this name must be unique)
+  - Add an app name (this name must be unique in order to be valid).
-  - Select your region (which for Irish users would be Europe)
+  - Select the region your app will be hosted from (which for Irish users would be Europe).
-  - Click "Create App"
+  - Click the "Create App" button.

 Setting Environmental Variables:
-- From the Heroku dashboard:
-  - Select your newly created app from the list
+- From the Heroku dashboard, select your newly created app from the list on the page.
 - Select "Settings" from the top menu:
-  - Under 'Config Vars', select "Reveal Config Vars"
+  - Under 'Config Vars', select "Reveal Config Vars".
-  - Add your environment variables in key-value pairs, and then click "Add" to add additional pairings.
+  - Add your environment variables in key-value pairs, and then click "Add" to add any additional pairings.

 Deployment:
-- Create the following required deployment files in the repository:
+- Create the following required deployment files in your repository:
-  - requirements.txt: This file lists the required python modules for Heroku to install.
+  - requirements.txt: This file lists the required python modules to be installed.
 In order to create this file, type: pip freeze > requirements.txt in your IDE terminal.
   - Procfile: This file tells Heroku the command to launch the app.
 In order to create this file, type: python app.py > Procfile in your IDE terminal.
   - .gitignore (this file is optional): This tells git which files (or patterns) it should ignore.
 To create this file, type: touch .gitignore in your IDE terminal type.
-This lists the files and directories to be excluded from live deployment, within the .gitignore file.
+Gitignore lists the files and directories to be excluded from live deployment.
 Save this file to your repository root directory.

 From the application top menu:
   - Select 'Deploy'
-  - Choose your Deployment method:
+  - Choose your Deployment method as listed below:
-    - Github: Select the correct Github account.
-Type in the repository name that you wish to deploy.
-Choose the correct repository from search results and then select "Connect".
+    - Github: Select the correct Github account and type in the repository name that you wish to deploy, and then select "Connect".
-    - Manual Deployment: Choose the correct branch you wish to deploy from the drop-down.
-Select "Deploy Branch" and Heroku will then return "Your App has successfully deployed".
+    - Manual Deployment: Choose the correct branch you wish to deploy from the drop-down list.
+Select "Deploy Branch" and Heroku will then confirm that "Your App has successfully deployed".

 Automatic Deployment
   - From the application top menu, select 'Deploy' and ensure that the app is connected to the correct repository.
 Under the 'Automatic Deployment' section, select 'Enable Automatic Deployment".

 ### GitHub and GitPod Repository Management

-### How to clone 'Handy Korean Phrases' in GitHub, GitPod and setup on Heroku.
+### How to clone 'Handy Korean Phrases' in GitHub and setup on Heroku.

-To run a version of the site locally, you can clone this repository using the following steps;
+To run a version of the Handy Korean Phrases website locally, you can clone this repository by using the following steps;

-In a code editor of your choice;
+Login to a code editor of your choice and then complete the following commands;

-1. Go to GitHub.com
-2. Click on 'Repositories'
-3. Click on 'Handy Korean Phrases'
+1. Login to your GitHub account, click on 'Your Repositories' and then click on the 'Handy Korean Phrases' repository.
-4. Click on the 'Code' button.
+2. Click on the 'Code' dropdown button (beside the green Gitpod button).
-5. Under 'HTTPS' click the clipboard icon to the right of the URL.
+3. Under the 'HTTPS' heading, click the clipboard icon to the right of the repository URL.
-6. In your IDE of choice, open a repository or create a new repository.
+4. In the code editor that you are using, open an existing repository or create a new repository.
-7. Open Terminal ('Terminal' then 'New Terminal' from the top ribbon menu in GitPod.)
-8. Type 'git clone', paste the URL link and press enter.
+5. Open a new Terminal and type 'git clone', paste the URL link and press enter.

-Additional information around these cloning steps can be found on GitHub Pages Help Page.

 ### Installing Requirements

-- Install all requirements modules to your local IDE with the following CL:
+- Install all requirements modules to your IDE of choice with the following command:

 `pip3 install -r requirements.txt`

 ### Create Collections in MongoDB

-- Login to your MongoDB account
+- Login to your MongoDB account.
-- Create a Cluster and then create a database using the information contained in the Database Design section of this Readme file.
+- Create a Cluster and then create a Database using the information contained in the Database Design section of this Readme file.
+The Database that I created for this project is called task_manager and there are three collections titled "Categories", "Phrases" and "Users", and I also created an Index relating to the search function for English and Korean phrases in the phrases page.

 ### Setup Environmental Variables

-- Create a '.gitignore' file in the root directoy.
-- Add 'env.py' and 'pycache/' to the file list within the gitignore file.
+- Create a '.gitignore' file in the root directoy, and then add 'env.py' and 'pycache/' to the file list within the gitignore file, so that they are not committed to Github.
-- Create an 'env.py' file and in the 'env.py' file write the following code lines;
+- When these steps are done and the 'env.py' file has been created, write the following code lines within the 'env.py' file;

 ```
 import os
 os.environ.setdefault("IP", "0.0.0.0")
 os.environ.setdefault("PORT", "5000")
-os.environ.setdefault("SECRET_KEY", "[UNIQUE ID]")
+os.environ.setdefault("SECRET_KEY", "[Insert UNIQUE ID]")
-os.environ.setdefault("MONGO_URI", "[UNIQUE ID]")
+os.environ.setdefault("MONGO_URI", "[Insert UNIQUE ID]")
-os.environ.setdefault("MONGO_DBNAME", "[UNIQUE ID]")
+os.environ.setdefault("MONGO_DBNAME", "[Insert UNIQUE ID]")
 ```

-Note: For each section noted as [UNIQUE ID], you will need to provide your own unique identifier.
-These must also be aligned to Heroku environmental variables.
+Note: For each section listed above as [insert UNIQUE ID], you will need to provide your own unique identifier which must also be aligned to Heroku environmental variables.

 ### Setup Unique Identifies / Environment Variables

 #### SECRET_KEY
-This is required when using flash() and session() functions in flask.
-The key can be whatever you want, but it is generally advisable to use a randomly generated secure key.
+A Secret Key is required when using flash() and session() functions in flask.
+The key can be whatever the uses wishes, but it is good practice to create a randomly generated secure key for security purposes in order that it cannot be accessed by other users.

 #### MONGO_URI
-The Mongo URI is used to connect your application to your MongoDB cluster.
+The Mongo URI is important as it is used to connect your Heroku application to your MongoDB cluster.
+The steps for how to implement the Mongo URI feature are detailed below;

-- Click the 'Overview' tab from your Cluster, followed by 'Connect'.
-- Select 'Connect your application'.
+- When you are in the correct Cluster, Click the 'Overview' tab followed by the 'Connect' button on the right hand side, and then select 'Connect your application'.
-- Select your correct version of Python and copy the connection string.
-- Replace the 'username' and 'password' text, with the relevant criteria you setup in 'Database Access'.
+- Select your correct version of Python and copy the connection string, and then replace the 'username' and 'password' text with the relevant information you setup in the database section.

-#### MONGO_DBNAME
+#### MONGO_DBNAME (the MongoDB database name)
 This is the name of your database in MongoDB.
-This can be foung under the 'Collections' tab, which is located under your cluster.
+For my project, I used the database name "task_manager".
+The name of your database is located in the 'Collections' tab.

-#### Running Development Server
+#### Running the Development Server

-To launch a Http server using the development mode code for the application, use the following command in your IDE:
+To launch the server, use the following command in your code editor:

 `python3 app.py http.server`

-The IDE will then open a port for you to access the site.
+The code editor will then open a port for you to access your site.

 ## Credits
 ### Code